This camp is separated into multiple sessions during the summer. Please check the options below.

 • Logbook certifying flight instruction that can be used toward your aviation career goals

 • Introduction to “college life” through tours, meals (3 daily meals included), and campus activities at our collegiate facilities.

 • Students will be flying during day and evening hours and are required to wear closed-toed shoes, long pants, and socks covering the ankles during their flight times.

 • We will host a graduation lunch on the last day of the program, which parents/families are welcome and encouraged to attend.

-*Flight hours and locations are not guaranteed due to unforeseen circumstances, such as weather.
-In the event of a cancelled flight, we will do our best to modify remaining flights and adjust the schedule to accommodate previously scheduled flight time.
+• Flight hours and locations are not guaranteed due to unforeseen circumstances, such as weather.
+In the event of a cancelled flight, we will do our best to modify the remaining flights and adjust the schedule to accommodate the previously scheduled flight time.

-For: High School Students ages 14 -18 who are interested in flight
+For: Students age 14 -18 who are interested in flight

 Location: Embry-Riddle Aeronautical University - Prescott, 3700 Willow Creek Road, Prescott, AZ 86301